 |Status of Implementation Progress (Outputs, Activities, and Issues)||

-- Due to underestimated costs at project design and continued price escalations since 2009, it is likely that the total length of road to be rehabilitated will be about 298 km against 304 km as anticipated.
+Due to underestimated costs at project design and continued price escalations since 2009, total length of road rehabilitated is 287.5 km against 304 km as anticipated.

-- Flexible design guideline has been taken into account for all 12 project roads.
-Only provincial road 255 applied 2 road classes of V and IV.
+Flexible design guideline has been taken into account for all 12 project roads.
+Only PR 255 applied 2 road classes of V and IV.

-- Adaptation measures have been implemented in 6 roads.
+Adaptation measures have been implemented in 6 provincial roads.

 - Among 854 participants of the training of facilitators, 480 (56.21% of the total) were women.